Blog > Articles

 Saxenda (liraglutide) is also a GLP-1 agonist medication like Wegovy, but it is a once-daily injectable medication.
 Common side effects of this medication are similar to those of Wegovy.
 Like Wegovy, this medication is also used at a different dose to treat type 2 diabetes under the name Victoza(R).

 Availability of these medications and coverage by your insurance company is another factor your doctor may consider when choosing which medication you will be prescribed.
+It’s important to take the weight loss medication prescribed by your doctor in the way that your doctor instructs.
+Do not combine weight loss medications or change your dosing without first consulting your doctor.

 Combining lifestyle and dietary changes with medication approved by the FDA for weight loss has been shown to reduce body weight by up to 15%.
 It is important to note that nutrition and lifestyle changes are integral to any weight loss program.
 Medication can play a role making it easier to stick to nutrition changes.